Gaetana Tolomeo

-Gaetana Tolomeo (10 April 1936 - 24 January 1997) - also known as Nuccia - was an Italian Roman Catholic.
+Gaetana Tolomeo (10 April 1936 – 24 January 1997), also known as Nuccia, was an Italian Roman Catholic who has been beatified, the last stage before sainthood.
 Tolomeo went through her entire life either confined to her bed or in a chair due to a progressive paralysis that rendered her disabled (she had suffered from this since her childhood to which no doctor could help alleviate).
 Throughout her life she gained a reputation for her piousness and the messages of the Gospel she sought to spread to others while a guest on a local radio station from 1994 until her death.
 Her time on the radio station marked her interest in reaching out for the conversion of sinners with an emphasis on reaching out to prostitutes or families in need.

 Her beatification process opened just over a decade following her death and she became titled as a Servant of God; it was a decade following that in which Pope Francis titled her as Venerable upon confirming her life of heroic virtue.
 The Pope later confirmed her beatification in 2020 upon the confirmation of a miracle attributed to her intercession; Tolomeo was beatified in Catanzaro on 3 October 2021.

 Life

-Gaetana Tolomeo - known also as Nuccia - was born in Catanzaro Sala - on 10 April 1936 (on Good Friday) to Salvatore Tolomeo and Carmela Palermo (who both married on 29 November 1933).
+Gaetana Tolomeo - known also as Nuccia - was born in Catanzaro - on 10 April 1936 (on Good Friday) to Salvatore Tolomeo and Carmela Palermo (who both married on 29 November 1933).
 Her birth was not registered until 19 April which on the official documents was considered her official date of birth.
 Teodoro Diaco baptized her on 12 July 1936 in the Chiesa della Madonna del Rosario.
 Her maternal aunt was Elvira Palermo.
 Her brother Giuliano was born on 30 October 1940 but died around 1944.

 In her childhood she suffered from a progressive and deforming paralysis that stunted her growth and left her disabled.
 Her parents sought out treatment for her and so sent her to an aunt in Cuneo where she could be treated.
 The doctors in Cuneo were unable to help alleviate her condition and so she was forced to return to her hometown.
 Her condition progressed as she grew older which left her confined either to her bed or to a chair.
 But despite her condition she saw this as God using her suffering to reach the hearts of others in an effort to convert them from their sins.
 This was something that Tolomeo was adamant about for her entire life and which was also manifested in some of her writings.
 But Tolomeo also saw her condition as a participation in the Passion of Christ and also alluded to this in her spiritual writings.
 Tolomeo also for a time was a member of Catholic Action.